Maine Hourly Paycheck Calculator

 Estimate Maine hourly paycheck after taxes and deductions.
 Enter rate, hours, overtime, benefits.
 Examples auto-calculate and smoothly scroll results instantly.

 Typical Maine paychecks include federal income tax, Social Security, Medicare, and Maine state income tax.
-Municipalities in Maine do not impose employee local wage/income taxes.
-Employers fund Maine unemployment insurance (SUTA), FUTA, workers’ compensation, and required notices.
+Maine municipalities do not impose employee local wage/income taxes.
+Employers fund Maine unemployment insurance (SUTA), FUTA, workers’ compensation, and required postings.
 Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and eligible insurance premiums—can reduce taxable wages when plan-eligible.

 - Employee (federal): Income tax (IRS W-4), Social Security, Medicare, Additional Medicare for high earners.